Aqua Park Shinagawa: History

-On April 8, 2005, "Epson Shinagawa Aqua Stadium" opened on the premises of the Shinagawa Prince Hotel.

-Many attractions are held at the aquarium in the center of the city operated by Yokohama Hakkeijima Sea Paradise, and a charter wedding party is also held at the aquarium.
-It was closed for renovations on January 5, 2015.
-The facility's name was changed to "Epson Aqua Park Shinagawa" and it was reopened on July 10.
+Epson Shinagawa Aqua Stadium opened on the premises of the Shinagawa Prince Hotel on April 8, 2005.
+The aquarium, operated by Yokohama Hakkeijima Sea Paradise, offers a variety of animal exhibits, as well as performing marine animal shows and amusement park attractions, and also hosts private events such as wedding parties.
+It closed for renovations on January 5, 2015.
+The facility's name was changed to Epson Aqua Park Shinagawa, and it reopened on July 10 the same year.

-On April 1, 2016, the name was changed to "Aqua Park Shinagawa" due to the expiration of the naming rights contract with Epson Sales Japan.
+On April 1, 2016, the aquarium's name was changed to Aqua Park Shinagawa, after the naming rights contract with Epson Sales Japan expired.

 On October 26, 2017, Maxell Holdings acquired naming rights under a contract.
-From December 1, 2017, the name was changed to Maxell Aqua Park Shinagawa.
+From December 1, 2017, the aquarium's name was changed to Maxell Aqua Park Shinagawa.

 It is a popular aquarium in the city center, and the annual number of visitors exceeds 1.5 million every year.
 In 2019, the number of public aquarium visitors in Japan is ranked fourth in JAZA's annual report.